Trail descriptions in and around the San Francisco Bay Area

 This ride first climbs up the ridge part of the way, at a moderate but steady grade, and then slowly descends back to sea level, followed by a flat return meandering along the foot of the hillside.
 Other than a few short fire road sections here and there, it's all singletrack.

 If you find yourself looking for a place to eat after a ride in China Camp, one of my favorites is a Puerto Rican restaurant named "Sol Food" in downtown San Rafael.
 They have multiple locations.
 Be prepared to wait in line, though; it's very popular.
-Another good casual option for a post-ride meal is the San Rafael location of Pizza Orgasmica.
-The atmosphere is fun, the pizzas are decent, they brew their own beer, and it's a large enough place that you shouldn't have trouble getting a table.

 © Ergin Guney